 As he contemplated the message, dread spilled through him, filling his belly with nervous flutters.

-For almost a year, they wallowed in the days of their youth and lust, resurrecting the thrill of their whirlwind romance.
+Next came counseling and heart-to-heart talks, where they eventually remembered why they had fallen for each other.
+For the following year, they wallowed in the memory of their youth and lust, resurrecting the thrill of their whirlwind romance.
 But after a while, it became glaringly clear that it wasn’t enough—a copy of a copy just isn’t as sharp.

 Jon was a drunk.
 He was treading water at a mediocre job.
 He had once been a star, destined to make partner or maybe vice president, but now he was just another burnt-out drone.
-Where was the old Jon, the young Jon?
+Where was the old Jon, the passionate Jon?

 He retorted in kind.
-Addie had killed that Jon when she’d decided to sleep with another man.
+Addie killed that Jon when she’d decided to sleep with another man.
 Just who in the hell did she think she was?

 The divorce was horrific.
 Lots of crying, lots of paperwork, lots of screaming and broken dishes.
 The judge sided with Addie, granting her full custody of both kids.
 Jon got a payout for the house’s equity, she got to keep it.

+He sat in his chair for hours at a time, staring blankly at an empty Word document.
 He began to resent it.
 He began to hate it.
 One day he threw his computer across the room, marring the screen with a crosswise crack.

 They stopped calling.
 They stopped knocking.

 He stopped paying rent.
 Two months later, the sheriff came by and told him to leave.
-The man was polite, but Jon could feel his disgust and pity: here was someone who had once been Responsible, but let himself lapse into chaos and apathy.
+The man was polite, but Jon could feel his disgust and pity.
+Here was someone who had once been Responsible, but let himself lapse into chaos and apathy.

 Drugs weren’t a problem.
-Occasionally he would dabble, but he felt much more comfortable with legal substances.
+He would dabble occasionally, but he felt much more comfortable with legal substances.
 Alcohol and tobacco, specifically.
 He knew it didn’t make a damn bit of sense, but he wanted to respect the law.

 Even now, when he was lower than he’d ever been, he managed to cling to the Sword of At Least—At Least he didn’t use heroin, At Least he didn’t smoke crack.
 Only later, when he was dying from cancer, did he realize that At Least wasn’t a sword; it was a goddamn prison.

-Jon was trapped, stuck in a prison made of At Leasts.
-He could have escaped in the early stages, when the At Leasts were small and hadn’t formed into shackles and bars.
+Jon was imprisoned, shackled and bound by countless At Leasts.
+He could have escaped in the early stages, when the At Leasts were small and hadn’t formed into an airtight trap.
 But the hour was late in his tattered life—all he could do was ride it out.